 MPA Program Curriculum

-The Master of Public Administration program is a 39-credit hour program designed to provide both theoretical and practical experience in the area of public and nonprofit administration.
-The curriculum consists of core and elective courses, as well as an internship experience and a capstone seminar.
+The Master of Public Administration program is a 39-credit hour program designed to provide both theoretical and practical experience in the area of public and nonprofit management.
+The curriculum consists of core and elective courses, as well as an internship experience and comprehensive examination.
+The degree requirements below apply to students admitted Fall 2021 and later.

 - PBAD 7631 Foundations of Public Administration